UUPharmacometrics/xpose4/cran-comments.md

 For ubuntu there were no ERRORs, WARNINGs or NOTEs.

 ### 3. win-builder
-For win-builder there were no ERRORs, WARNINGs or NOTEs.
+For win-builder there were no ERRORs, WARNINGs or NOTEs on the development branch.

+For the current release version there was one note:

+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: 'Andrew C. Hooker <andrew.hooker@farmbio.uu.se>'

+Possibly mis-spelled words in DESCRIPTION:
+  NONMEM (15:11)

+* The first portion is just stating my name
+* The second portion is worried about the word NONMEM which is a computer program: https://en.wikipedia.org/wiki/NONMEM.

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of xpose4.